markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part3/index.md

 ### Check the Live Site

-Browse to https://username.github.io and see your newly built GitHub Pages site, which you developed locally and was built and deployed by a GitHub Action.
+Browse to https://username.github.io to see your newly built GitHub Pages site, which you developed locally, then built and deployed by GitHub Actions.

+Hopefully there is enough useful information in these posts to get you started.
+If I choose to change the name of my site to a custom domain, I'll post about the process at a later date.